Cooperation and competition in the collective drive by motor proteins: Mean active force, fluctuations, and self-load: Introduction

-In living cells, MPs work together to transport various cargo, including organelles~\cite{Gross2002, *Hill2004, *hancock2008intracellular, *Shtridelman2008, *Holzbaur2010}.
-From a few to hundreds of MPs can participate in such transport~\cite{Leopold1992, Svoboda1994, Soppina2009, *Rai2013b, Derr2012, *Furuta2013}.
+In living cells, MPs work together to transport various cargo, including organelles~\cite{Gross2002, Hill2004, hancock2008intracellular, Shtridelman2008, Holzbaur2010}.
+From a few to hundreds of MPs can participate in such transport~\cite{Leopold1992, Svoboda1994, Soppina2009, Rai2013b, Derr2012, Furuta2013}.
 Theoretical studies of multiple MP-driven cargo dynamics use either equal load sharing approximation or detailed numerical simulations of a finite number of MPs~\cite{Klumpp2005, Klumpp2008, Kunwar2010, Campas2005, Leduc2010b, Bhat2016, Bhat2017, Leighton2022}.
 The coupling between MPs can arise from a direct mechanical linkage as in myosin filaments~\citep{Linari2015}, molecular crowding effects~\cite{Miedema2017, Leduc2012}, or binding to cargo, the possible impacts of which have not yet been completely understood.
+Elastically coupled MPs show strain-induced unbinding and stalling~\cite{Berger2012,Berger2013,Berger2015}.
+For weak coupling, effective unbinding rate and average cargo velocity return to the non-interacting limit of single motor behavior.
 In addition to performing intracellular transport, MPs can produce local active stress by sliding filaments against membrane or other filaments~\cite{Fletcher2010, Laan2012, Julicher2018, Shee2021a}.
 Thereby MPs promote the organization and dynamics of the mitotic spindle and positioning of microtubule asters~\cite{Grill2005, Laan2012, Ghosh2017, Pavin2021}.